Documentation Index

 Create Record

-Create a new record in the given table
+Create a new record in the specified table.

 Input Comments Default